dolmen-tech/import-map-storage-helper/README.md

 ### defaultAction

-This the action performed when no rule match for application version.
+This is the action performed when no rule match for application version.
 It can be one of `keep` or `delete`.

 ### rules